niente/Graphs-Djikstras-Algorithm/README.md

 # Graphs-Djikstras-Algorithm
 Implementation of a graph and adjacency matrix used to compute the shortest path between a list of restaurants (using Djikstra's Algorithm).
+The final path taken is the one where the most possible nodes are visited, without visiting any one node twice.

 Sample output: